 Make a soothing tea by slicing fresh ginger in boiling water.
 According to acupuncturist Jeff Gould, all you have to do to avoid this horrendous sensation is “add some brown sugar and drink it to relieve nausea.”

 While insect bites can be especially annoying, they have one of the simplest remedies.
 Simply rub an ice cube repeatedly over the affected area to reduce itching and swelling.
 So simple, so effective!

-“Fever is not the enemy, as long as it doesn’t reach an extreme degree.
-It indicates that your body is trying to kill the virus or the bacteria,” say doctors.
-To make one feel better, many suggest what a yiayia would suggest: A lukewarm bath and cool compresses on the forehead.
+“Fever is not the enemy, as long as it doesn’t reach an extreme degree [, as it] indicates that your body is trying to kill the virus or the bacteria,” say doctors.
+To provide some relief, many suggest exactly that which a yiayia would suggest: a lukewarm bath and cool compresses on the forehead.

-Clinical studies have shown that taking one teaspoonful of honey 30 minutes before bedtime can reduce coughing, but should only be givin to children who are older than two years.
-Greek yiayias use honey for many ailments!
+Clinical studies have shown that digesting one teaspoonful of honey thirty minutes before bedtime can reduce coughing, but should only be given to children who are older than two years.
+Greek grandmothers use honey for many ailments!